 My Oil-Meter: Then & Now

-Right now (middle age), my face would still appear greasy especially during afternoon, but I reckon one piece of sebum paper would be sufficient.
+Right now (middle age), my face would still appear greasy especially during the afternoon, but I reckon one piece of sebum paper would be sufficient.
 As it doesn’t bother me anymore, I’ve already weened myself out of using oil blotters.

 Psst, my favorite sebum paper was the blue or black film from Gatsby.
 I’d used it for many years.
 Apparently, it’s still on sale and comes in exactly the same packaging as it did decades ago.
 Oh wow!